 In fact, you can't afford to print with cheap 3d printer filament.

-Our PMMA printing filament is the highest quality available.
+Our PMMA printing filament is we think, unmatched.
 We are also one of the very few manufacturers to offer PMMA in reel form as a filament.
 We carefully manufacture our PMMA to super-tight tolerances of just +/-0.03mm either side of the diameter you purchase.

 All of this means that when you use our PMMA you save time and money and get a successful print run, time after time.